Food and Journeys®

 Add the tomato paste and sweet paprika.

-Cook for about two minutes, stirring to ensure nothing sticks to the pan.
+Cook for about 2 minutes, stirring to prevent anything from sticking to the pan.

 Add the chunks of beef.